AuthurExcalbern/PixivCrawler/README.md

 # PixivCrawler

+**If you want to use PixivCrawler, you should be able to access pixiv normally.**

 [Pixiv][wiki-pixiv]  is a Japanese online community for artists.

 I have seen the [robots.txt][pixiv-robots] of Pixiv.
 But it has nothing.
 If you know angthing about it, welcome to `issue` or send email to me.